arainko/ducktape/README.md

 // )
 ```

-In case we repeatedly apply configurations to the same field, the latest one is chosen:
+In case we repeatedly apply configurations to the same field a warning is emitted (which can be ignored with `@nowarn`) and the latest one is chosen:

 ```scala
 val withRepeatedConfig =